The Downtown Development Authority (DDA) and the Downtown Shreveport Development Corporation (DSDC) exist to be strong advocates for Downtown.

 - DDA won a $250,000 BP marketing grant and used it to provide out-of-market advertising to Louisiana Film Prize, MSPS New Music Festival, Makers Fair, Downtown Paranormal Fest and other events, enhancing downtown’s tourist draw.

-- Run successful new events such as Hidden History, Downtown Paranormal Fest, History on Tap and partner in multiple other downtown quality of life events.
+- DDA runs successful events such as Hidden History, Downtown Paranormal Fest, History on Tap, Downtown Housing Tour, a monthly Downtown Artwalk and more.

 - DDA manages both downtown litter cleanup and downtown meter parking through professional services contracts with the city.